RandomMaerks/lexophiles-collection/README.md

 Traceback is a combination of two games: Word ladder & Wordle.

 In Word ladder, (I think) you're given a start word and an end word.
-You try to turn one into the other by slowly replacing one letter at a time, ensuring the word you make is a valid word.
+You try to turn one into the other by slowly replacing one letter at a time, ensuring every word you make is a valid word.
 Wordle is explained above.

 Traceback combines these two games by hiding the end word, and you're supposed to guess based on the indicator for each letter.
 If a letter doesn't belong, it's gray.
 If it exists, it's yellow.
 If it's in the correct spot as well, it's green.